khoaphamanh/iML-WS2324/README.md

     --name_gen: "gen_data" and our generated data files is gen_data.npy shape (n_samples, num_gen+1, n_feature + 1)
     --name_metrics: "metrics_ae_custom" and the metrics of the model is saved under the name metrics_vae.png

 We noticed that, as the article says, MCD VAE doesn't really have good performance, or in other words, there is a visible difference to the naked eye between a sample in datasets and a generated sample.
-Therefore, we customized a model that includes more linear layers, more ReLU and Dropout activation functions, and uses an Auto Encoder structure instead of VAE to increase the generator's performance.
+Therefore, we customized a model that includes more linear layers, more ReLU and Dropout activation functions, and uses an Autoencoder [[4]](#4) structure instead of VAE to increase the generator's performance.
 This can be expressed through the mcd_ae_custom.py file.
 The output of this file includes pretrained generator mcd_ae_custom.pth, generated data gen_data_custom.npy and metrics curves metrics_vae.png.
 Users can run this file again with the syntax from argparse:
 ```bash
 python mcd_vae.py --name "yourname" --intermediate_dim "your_intermediate_dim" --latent_dim "your_latent_dim" --dropout "your_dropout" --batch_size "your_batch_size" --lr "your_lr" --epoch "your_epoch" --wd "your_wd" --num_gen "your_num_gen" --name_gen "your_name_gen" --name_metrics "your_name_metrics"
 ```